 Campus Outreach Committee:

 The campus outreach committee is dedicated to educating the student body about sustainability and its importance.
-Through tabling every Thursday at the campus farmer's market, campus outreach collaborates with other committees to fulfill their goals as well.
+Through tabling every Thursday at the campus farmer's market, as well as controlling the marketing of Green Love, campus outreach collaborates with other committees to fulfill their goals as well.
 This committee values the voices of all students and hopes to continue this through interactive discussions with all.

 Contact information: email@example.com